v-fox/live_opensuse_hsf/README.md

 * international collection of fonts and universal iBus input method by default
 * professional sound handling with JACK (Ardour3 and its friends are available in repositories, PA runs as JACK's client)
 * professional colour management facilities consisting of colord, argyllCMS, dispcalGUI and xiccd
-* LeechCraft modular system stripped for only IM, Socializing and P2P functionality
+* LeechCraft modular system stripped for only IM, Socializing and P2P functionality + SFLphone for SIP with JACK
 * fresh Mozilla Firefox browser and Thunderbird e-mail client
 * Clementine audio player, VLC and S/Mplayer video players
 * LibreOffice, Calibre, pdfcrack, GIMP and fresh GoldenDict